ArtEvgeniy22/curriculum_vitae/CV_en.md

 # Hello!
 <p>My name is Eugene.</p>
 <p>
-    I am a 2nd year student of the National Technical University "Igor Sikorsky Kyiv Polytechnic Institute".
-I study at the Faculty of Biomedical Engineering in majors Computer Science.
+    I am a 2nd year student at the National Technical University "Igor Sikorsky Kyiv Polytechnic Institute".
+    Doing my Bachelor in Computer Science in the Faculty of Biomedical Engineering.
 </p>